The Sitter Downers: Plot

-The Stooges, positioned as suitors seeking approval for their matrimonial aspirations from a reticent prospective father-in-law, initiate a sit-down strike within the confines of their fiancees' abode.
-Their protest garners widespread attention, propelling them into the limelight and eliciting a deluge of fan mail and offerings, including a parcel comprising a "ready-cut" house.
-Despite the father-in-law's concerted efforts to solicit governmental intervention in their eviction, legal recourse proves elusive, compelling him to acquiesce to the Stooges' matrimonial desires to quell the unrest.
+The Stooges propose marriage to three sisters but must first win consent from their prospective father-in-law.
+His hostile rejection of their suit prompts the Stooges to initiate a sitdown strike in their fiancees' home.
+Their protest garners widespread attention, eliciting a deluge of fan mail, including promised donations of a free lot and a free "ready-cut" house.
+Despite the father-in-law's efforts to solicit governmental intervention in their eviction, he is eventually forced to acquiesce to the Stooges' matrimonial desires to end the strike.